Tailored to meet your particular needs or objectives

 ● The 1939 Register was compiled on the eve of World War 2 and became a critical tool in coordinating the war effort at home.
 It was used to issue identity cards, organise rationing and, after the war, was also used in the founding of the National Health Service.

 ● House histories.
 Census returns can also reveal house names, numbers and street names.
 Of course, with the passage of time and the impacts of war, re-development and general improvements many dwellings have ceased to exist and many streets have disappeared or been re-named.
 If you live in a house that’s over 100 years’ old, its history and the fortunes of families that lived there before you can bring fascinating and rewarding insights.

 ● A fixed price package may not suit your needs because more detailed or focused research is required.
 Perhaps you already have some information about your ancestors but need help in moving forward or filling particular gaps in your own research; or you want to focus on a particular aspect of an individual’s life e.g. their military service or emigration from the UK to start a new life in another country.

 Bespoke research is charged at £30.00 per hour, plus travel expenses if your commission involves undertaking research at a Record Office in the Yorkshire area.
 In addition, the following are charged at cost plus P&P: Record Office document copying fees; Birth, Marriage and Death Certificates.
 Due to the image supplier's pricing structure, 1921 census pages may attract an additional charge.
-Note that government COVID-19 restrictions may from time to time mean that personal research in Record Offices is restricted or unavailable.
+Note that any future government COVID-19 restrictions may from time to time mean that personal research in Record Offices is restricted or unavailable.